LPNSR: Optimal Noise-Guided Diffusion Image Super-Resolution Via Learnable Noise Prediction: Conclusion

-In this paper, we propose LPNSR, an efficient prior-enhanced diffusion super-resolution framework.
-We first derive the closed-form optimal intermediate noise for the residual-shifting diffusion paradigm, and address its two critical limitations that cause severe few-step performance degradation: the suboptimality of unconstrained random Gaussian noise, and initialization bias from naive bicubic upsampling.
-Specifically, we design an LR-guided multi-input noise predictor to approximate the theoretical optimal noise, mitigating error accumulation while fully preserving its efficient core mechanism, and further optimize diffusion initialization with a pre-trained regression network to boost perceptual performance.
-Extensive experiments show that our 4-step LPNSR achieves superior perceptual performance, outperforming the original diffusion framework on all non-reference metrics and matching or surpassing T2I-based methods without external priors.
-Furthermore, our method supports arbitrary-step inference from 1 to 4 sampling steps without noticeable performance degradation.
+In this paper, we propose LPNSR, an efficient prior-enhanced diffusion SR framework.
+We first establish a unified MLE-based theoretical framework to derive the closed-form optimal intermediate noise for general diffusion models, and instantiate it to the residual-shifting diffusion paradigm with an LR-guided noise predictor and high-quality pre-upsampling initialization.
+Extensive experiments show that our 4-step LPNSR achieves SOTA perceptual performance on both synthetic and real-world datasets without external text-to-image priors, and supports flexible 1-4 step arbitrary inference.
+The core optimal noise derivation paradigm can be generalized to other diffusion frameworks, and we leave efficient training schemes for long-trajectory models to future work.

-In addition to SR task, the residual-shifting framework is applicable to diverse low-level vision tasks including image deblurring, inpainting and face restoration, and the core idea of our noise predictor can be generalized to these scenarios, which is a key direction of our future research.
-Beyond low-level vision tasks, the theoretical derivation paradigm we established for optimal intermediate noise can be extended to other mainstream diffusion frameworks, such as DDPM\cite{NEURIPS2020_4c5bcfec}.
-However, conventional DDPM\cite{NEURIPS2020_4c5bcfec} and its variants typically require more than 50 inference steps to achieve stable high-quality generation, making the end-to-end training strategy adopted in this work computationally prohibitive and practically infeasible.
-Accordingly, developing more efficient and scalable training schemes for intermediate noise optimization in long-trajectory diffusion models is a highly promising research direction.